Wolfgang Amadeus Phoenix: Writing and composition

-Wolfgang Amadeus Phoenix has been described as a pop rock, indie pop, synth-pop, and new wave album.
+Wolfgang Amadeus Phoenix has been described as a pop rock, indie pop, synth-pop, new wave, sophisti-pop, and electronic rock album.
 Co-producer Philippe Zdar hosted the recording of the album from his in home studio in Paris.
 During the production of the album, the band recorded video of the sessions, which they have released as mini documentaries of their journey to create Wolfgang Amadeus Phoenix.
 The videos are available on the band's website.

 Throughout the process, lead singer Thomas Mars, noted the use of Oblique Strategies flash cards to promote his creative thinking during the development of the album.

 Reviewer Andrew Winistorfer said of the album, "'Wolfgang Amadeus Phoenix' opens with two monster singles, 'Lisztomania', a glittery anthem that manufactures a sense that you're in for greatness and an immense motion that gets more urgent as the song progresses, and '1901', a synth-washed heartfelt ode from frontman Thomas Mars about falling in love."

 "Lisztomania" refers to the term 'Lisztomania', a word coined by the German romantic writer Heinrich Heine to describe the massive public response to Franz Liszt's virtuosic piano performances.

 The third single, "Lasso", is one of the few songs in which the band has utilized a guitar solo.
 The opening drumbeat, fast-paced toms and the drumroll in the chorus were played on a synthesizer by Mars, who was a drummer at a young age.

 Promotion and release

 It was announced in early 2009 that the band would be releasing an album.
 The first single "1901" was released 23 February 2009.

 In order to get fans interested in the album the band released an EP version of the album that was only available through iTunes.
 The EP featured both songs that were performed on SNL and two others; "Love Like a Sunset pt 1 & 2".
 On 25 May 2009 the album was released on V2 records in conjunction with Loyauté the band's own record label worldwide and on Glassnote in the United States of America.

 From 12 May 2009, the album was available to download from the iTunes Store for customers in North America and from Amazon MP3.

 On 7 August 2009, Phoenix performed a live version of "Lisztomania" on Australian youth radio network Triple J in a program called "Like a Version".

+On 9 October 2009, Phoenix performed "Girlfriend" on The Late Late Show with Craig Ferguson.